Senators Introduce Bill To Protect Shareholders

 GREENE: Somebody but maybe not the federal government.
 Tom Quadman(ph), an executive director at the U.S. Chamber of Commerce, said state lawmakers have done an admirable job protecting shareholders.
 He said giving the federal government more power to meddle in big companies' business is dangerous.
 He also said Schumer's bill ignores the fact that most companies are responsive to shareholders and operate responsibly.

-Mr. TOM QUADMAN (U.S. Chamber of Commerce): There are 15,000 public companies in the United States that get it right and they get a right every day.
+TOM QUADMAN: There are 15,000 public companies in the United States that get it right and they get a right every day.